zelosleone/turso/bindings/javascript/packages/browser/README.md

 ## About

-This package is the Turso embedded database library for JavaScript in Node.
+This package is the Turso embedded database library for JavaScript in Browser.

 > **⚠️ Warning:** This software is ALPHA, only use for development, testing, and experimentation.
 We are working to make it production ready, but do not use it for critical data right now.